LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

     - after lunch try a different order
     - chronology is not usually relevant
     - explain the way you wished you got there, the quickest and clearest
-  - revision revision revision
-    - it's not just the edits, the grammar, spelling
-    - applies to the flow of ideas
-    - you don't have to stick to the order of ideas of the first version
-    - make sections, paragraphs as independent as possible so in the revision process you can move them around
   - simple declarative sentences
     - eliminate all unnecessary words
   - use paragraphs